United Lutheran Seminary: Notable affiliations

 In 1835, Lutheran Theological Seminary at Gettysburg welcomed one of the first African Americans to study theology in America, Daniel Alexander Payne, who later became a bishop in the African Methodist Episcopal Church and the first president of Wilberforce University under AME auspices.

-A century after its early integration, Gettysburg was also the first among American Lutheran seminaries to grant tenure to a female professor, Dr. Bertha Paulssen.
+A century after its early integration, Gettysburg was also the first among American Lutheran seminaries to grant tenure to a female professor, Bertha Paulssen.
 Graduating in 1965 was Elizabeth Platz, the first woman to be ordained (in 1970) by a U.S. Lutheran body.

 Following his graduation from the Philadelphia seminary, Franklin Clark Fry was elected to the presidency of the United Lutheran Church, the Lutheran World Federation, and the World Council of Churches.
 On April 7, 1958, Fry was featured on the cover of TIME.